-Cabaret of Dangerous Ideas #2
+The Cabaret of Dangerous Ideas is back again

-Hosted by comedian Susan Morrison, and now in its ninth year, CODI is sixty minutes of rapid-fire research from some of the finest minds in the country.
+Making a welcome return to JUST festival, hosted by comedian Susan Morrison, and now in its ninth year, The Cabaret of Dangerous Ideas is sixty minutes of rapid-fire research from some of the finest minds in the country.

-All algorithms are bastards!
+#1: All algorithms are bastards!

 Artificial intelligence is powerful: machine-learning algorithms recognise your voice and your face, predict whether you will default on your loan, guess what you will vote in the next elections, know how you are feeling, and can even find your next romantic date!
 But algorithms also routinely over-criminalise ethnic minority groups, discriminate against women, worsen socio-economic injustices and spread harmful stereotypes.
 Is inequality the price of efficiency?
 Whose lives does A.I. really improve?
 Join Dr. Raphaële Xenidis (The University of Edinburgh and University of Copenhagen) to find out how equality law can help society reap the benefits of technology.